-Judging from the ingredient list, "Fillmed Skin Perfusion - Filorga Skin Perfusion HXR-Eye Cream" works well for improving skin hydration As we expect from a proper moisturizer, the formula includes a combo of effective humectants and emollients.
-These are the two different types of ingredients that are essential for improving the skin hydration and supporting a healthy skin barrier.
-Humectants in this product (aminobutyric acid, aspartic acid, biosaccharide gum-1, glutamic acid and glycerin) help to increase the water content in the upper layer of the skin.
-(These ingredients do so by "capturing" water molecules from the outside air or from within the deeper layers of the skin).
+Based on the ingredient list, "Fillmed Skin Perfusion - Filorga Skin Perfusion HXR-Eye Cream" can work well for skin moisturization.
+To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
+Fillmed Skin Perfusion - Filorga Skin Perfusion HXR-Eye Cream ticks this box.
+Aminobutyric acid, aspartic acid, biosaccharide gum-1, glutamic acid and glycerin in this product (humectants) attract water molecules to the upper layer of the skin (the water comes from the outside air or from the deeper layers of the skin if the air is dry).
 Palmitoyl tetrapeptide-7, palmitoyl tripeptide-1, dimethicone, squalane and prunus amygdalus dulcis oil in this product help decrease the water evoporation from the skin, so that it stays hydrated for longer.
 These ingredients also soften the skin and take away the feeling of tightness and dryness.

-This moisturizer contains some common irritants, including those without a benefit for the skin.
+This formulation includes some common irritants, including ingredients that do not provide a benefit for the skin.
 We assess the overall irritancy of this moisturizer to be high.
 For a detailed overview of all potential irritants: click here

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.